Mark Weissman: Florida House of Representatives

 In 2000, Democratic State Representative John Rayson was term-limited and unable to seek re-election to another term.
 Weissman ran to succeed him in the 90th district, which was based in northern Broward County.
-He faced Keiser College Vice President Belinda Kaiser in the Democratic primary, which was open to all voters because no other candidates filed.
+He faced Keiser College Vice President Belinda Keiser in the Democratic primary, which was open to all voters because no other candidates filed.
 Weissman narrowly defeated Keiser, winning 52 percent of the vote to her 48 percent.

 Weissman declined to seek re-election in 2002 after he was drawn into the same district as fellow Democratic State Representative Nan Rich, and instead planned to run for a seat in 2004.

 In 2004, when State Representative Stacy Ritter was term limited, Weissman ran to succeed her in the 96th district, which included Coral Springs and Tamarac.
 He faced attorney and political activist Ari Porth in the Democratic primary.
 Porth defeated Weissman by a wide margin, winning 55 percent of the vote to Weissman's 45 percent.

+Death

+Weissman died in April 2026, at the age of 77.